florisvanvugt/teensytap/development.md

 - [x] Delayed auditory feedback
 - [ ] Check that the tap timings actually make sense; perhaps plot them; do we get lots of minimal tap/inter-tap-durations?
 - [ ] Make sure participants cannot see the LED, because it blinks in relation to the amount of sound output!
-- [ ] Currently sound is mono, so it will sound in the left ear only for a stereo plug.
+- [ ] Currently sound is mono (?) so it will sound in the left ear only for a stereo plug.
 Use mono2stereo plug?
 - [x] Apply communication settings
 - [x] Implement # of metronome clicks (and continuation)
 - [x] Save data to file
 - [x] Enforce logic in GUI, by disabling and enabling buttons depending on the status
 - [ ] Replace the snare drum file because I don't have the copyright?
-- [ ] Feedback can occur before tap (new start)
+- [ ] Bug? -- Feedback can occur before tap (new start)